Braves vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .353 with a double, three home runs, four walks and four RBI.
+- Ohtani hopes to build on a five-game hitting streak in this matchup.
+During his last five outings he is hitting .533 with a double, three home runs, five walks and four RBI.

 Ohtani Recent Games